sitmun/sitmun-viewer-app/src/assets/config/README.md

 Enables or disables type-based filtering.
 When `false`, all items are shown regardless of their type.

+## Language Configuration

+The application can be configured with default languages that are used as fallbacks when the API fails or returns empty results, a default language code for initial application setup, and visual icons/flags for each language.

+### Configuration Fields

+#### `defaultLanguage`

+**Type**: `string`
+**Default**: `"en"`
+**Optional**: Yes
+**Location**: Root level of configuration

+The default language code (e.g., "es", "en", "fr") that the application will use when no language is stored in the user's browser localStorage.
+This is used during initial application load and when the user hasn't selected a language preference.

+**Note**: If not specified, the application defaults to "en" (English).
+This allows each deployment to set their preferred default language without code changes.

+#### `languages`

+**Type**: `Array<{ name: string; shortname: string; icon?: string }>`
+**Default**: Empty array (no fallback languages)
+**Optional**: Yes

+Array of language objects that will be used as fallback when the language API is unavailable.
+Each language object contains:

+- `name`: Display name of the language (e.g., "Español", "English")
+- `shortname`: Language code (e.g., "es", "en", "oc-aranes")
+- `icon`: Optional icon/flag for the language.
+Can be:
+  - Unicode flag emoji (e.g., "🇪🇸", "🇬🇧", "🇫🇷")
+  - Image file path (e.g., "assets/flags/catalan.svg", "assets/flags/val-aran.svg")

+**Note**: This configuration is optional.
+If not specified, the application will use an empty array.
+This allows each deployment to customize the available languages and their visual representation without code changes.

 ### Type Values Reference

 The `type` property values are defined in the backend database.
 Known types include: